-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 To create a substantial website audit, it is crucial to first perform a website crawl with this tool.

-Depending on certain settings, it is possible to introduce false positives or errors into an audit that you otherwise would not know about.
+Depending on specific settings, it is possible to introduce false positives or errors into an audit that you otherwise would not know about.

 Screaming Frog can help you identify the basics like: